 The Artist Behind Batch

-and OCD chocolate maker inspired by the potential
+and OCD chocolate maker, inspired by the potential

 She earned her BFA in Illustration from Syracuse University and inclusion in the Society of Illustrators esteemed 37th Annual of American Illustration and exhibition in NYC.

-Over the next 16 years, she taught at Winthrop University helping develop and implement an Illustration program in the College of Visual and Performing Arts.
+Over the next 16 years, she lectured at Winthrop University helping develop an Illustration program for the College of Visual and Performing Arts.